 Here’s what to do if you drop and damage your adjustable dumbbells:

-- Asses the damage before taking the next step.
+- Assess the damage before taking the next step.
 Certain types of damage can occur from natural use anyway.
 For example, the plastic internal weight-select mechanism in Bowflex dumbbells are prone to breaking.
 And the company knows this.
-This could affect their decision to giving you a free repair.
+This could affect their decision to give you a free repair.

 - Contact the manufacturer to see where you stand.
-Some brands such as Powerblock have a leeway for the height of the drop.
+Some brands such as Powerblock have leeway for the height of the drop.
 They could consider offering a free repair if the fall is within the threshold.
-Unfortunately, the decision is entirely to their discretion.
+Unfortunately, the decision is entirely at their discretion.

 - Pay for manufacturer repair if needed.
 Just because they can’t fix it for free doesn’t mean they won’t fix it for a price.
 It’s around $200+ (depending on brand).

 - Or attempt a self fix.
 Many popular brands have first- and third-party parts available online.
 There are also lots of instructional videos on Youtube to fix your adjustable dumbbells.

 - Consider selling for parts if you want another dumbbell.
 Just because you can’t do the fix, doesn’t mean someone else can’t.
 Now do some research for a better pair of dumbbells!